 Cho Ramaswamy was a legendary Indian actor, playwright, director, and political satirist in the Tamil film industry.
 Renowned for his sharp wit and memorable comedic performances, he made his cinematic debut with Paar Magale Paar (1963) and went on to act in over 180 films, including classics like Manam Oru Kurangu, Mr. Sampath, and Muhammad Bin Tughlaq.
 Born in Mylapore, Chennai, Tamil Nadu, Cho was also the founder and editor of the influential Tamil magazine Thuglak and a celebrated playwright, leaving an indelible mark on both Tamil cinema and political commentary.
+Show less

 Cho Ramaswamy was a legendary Tamil actor, playwright, director, and political satirist, known for his comedic roles and sharp political commentary.